finos-labs/project-analysis/README.md

 # FINOS Projects

-Here are some of FINOS' most active projects (as of 30 Sep 2023):
+Here are some of FINOS' most active projects (as of 01 Oct 2023):

  - [FINOS Calendar](#FINOS-Calendar)
  - [CDM Object Builder](#CDM-Object-Builder)